Musical Theatre at Take2

 Senior Musical Theatre:

-Fees also includes all costume hire, as well as extra rehearsal days if required & lunch on our opening show day in the Pavilion Theatre.
+Fees also include all costume hire, as well as extra rehearsal days if required & Pizza on our opening show day in the Pavilion Theatre.

 At the end of each academic year, all students take part in our annual production at ‘The Pavilion Theatre’, Dun Laoghaire.